flyteorg/flyte/cookbook/docs/tutorials.rst

 Tutorials
 #########

-The Tutorials showcase step-by-step case studies of how to combine the different features of Flyte to achieve everything from data processing, feature engineering, model training, and batch predictions.
-Code for all of the examples in the user guide be found in the `flytesnacks repo <https://github.com/flyteorg/flytesnacks>`_.
+This section showcases step-by-step case studies of how to combine the different features of Flyte to achieve everything from data processing, feature engineering, model training, to batch predictions.
+Code for all of the examples in the user guide can be found in the `flytesnacks repo <https://github.com/flyteorg/flytesnacks>`_.

 `Flytesnacks <https://github.com/flyteorg/flytesnacks>`_ comes with a highly customized environment to make running, documenting and contributing samples easy.
 If this is your first time running these examples, follow the